spantaleev/suggestor.js/README.md

 Per-query data source.
 No local matching is performed by default - the server is supposed to return only entries that match.
-The results for each query are cached and reused automatically.
+The server gets hit if the query has remained the same for **150 ms**.
+Results are cached and reused automatically.

 `````javascript
 (function () {